karpatkey/kpk-token/README.md

 #### Transfer allowance

-When the contract is in paused state the owner can grant permission to an address to transfer tokens to a specified recipient by calling the `approveTransfer` method.
+When the contract is in paused state the owner can grant permission to an address to transfer tokens to a specified recipient via the `increaseTransferAllowance` and `decreaseTransferAllowance` methods.

 The `transferAllowance` method returns the amount of tokens a token holder is allowed to transfer to a specified recipient.